 Since the inception of medical practices, there have been many treatments which were thought to be as vital and necessary as vaccination, which were subsequently found to be harmful.
 Any person questioning the treatment would first be ridiculed, then there would be fierce opposition to him and a string of medical studies to back up the treatment.
 Finally, after many years, the medical profession would concede that in fact, it was harmful.

 Just because you have a differing opinion doesn’t mean you’re wrong.
-There is a history of people who have disagreed with prevailing opinion in all areas of life, including healthcare, who have later been proven right.
+There is a history of people who have disagreed with prevailing opinion in all areas of life, including healthcare.
+Many of them have later been proven right.

 When speaking of deadly medical advice, tobacco and cigarette smoking come to most people’s mind.
 First discovered in 1492, tobacco was first commercially farmed in 1531.
 According to the University of Alabama College of Health Sciences: